 Trainer to Superstar Pink and many more A-List celebrity clients, The Hollywood Trainer Jeanette Jenkins recommends MUTU for her clients post-baby!
 Your clients will trust and respect you more when you offer credible information.

 If you have women in your classes, you are dealing with pelvic floor dysfunction, prolapse issues, diastasis recti and more.
-Handing out pads at the start of class (yes, this actually happens) is a disservice to the women that trust you.
+Handing out pads at the start of class without educating them on solutions, is a disservice to the women that trust you.
 Starting the conversation may feel hard at first, but remember you don’t have to know all the answers.
 Ask questions and use credible sources of information like MUTU.

 To the mother who has already accepted urine leakage during workouts